CASE STUDY

 Application Testing

 TSRI used its automated toolset to inject telemetry into the legacy COBOL system, which was then placed back into production.
 Telemetry allowed the team to capture data put into the system, and data generated back out, so they could compare that data with the same inputs and outputs of the modernized system.
-When the data streams from the legacy system were compared with data streams from the modernized application, discrepancies were identified by ARRAY and fed back into TSRI’s toolset.
+When the data streams from the legacy system were compared with data streams from the modernized application, discrepancies were identified by the Team and fed back into TSRI’s toolset.
 This automated approach allowed for more rapid debugging and proof of functional equivalence.
 As of today, this automated telemetry approach has been used by TSRI for a number of customers, including the U.S. Navy, and results in relatively efficient and accurate testing as compared to less automated methods.

 After testing, the following issues were identified.
 Often, when undertaking transformation work, TSRI’s process uncovers bugs latent in the original source code, e.g., 43 original COBOL and 48 Unisys COBOL/SQL issues.
 In the entire 1.3 million lines of code, only 62 transformation issues were identified: one defect per 21,000 lines of code transformed.
 These results compare very favorably with validated industry standards of 15-50 defects per 1,000 lines of code written manually: